Your Directors have pleasure in presenting the 25th Annual Report of yourCompany for the financial year ended 31st March 2020.

 There are no significant and material orders passed by the regulators or courts ortribunals which would impact the going concern status of the Company and its futureoperations

 Reporting of Fraud

-During the year under review neither the statutory auditors nor the secretarialauditors has reported any instances of fraud committed against the Company by itsofficers or employees as specified under Section 143(12) of Companies Act 2013.
+During the year under review neither the statutory auditors nor the secretarialauditors have reported any instances of fraud committed against the Company by itsofficers or employees as specified under Section 143(12) of Companies Act 2013.

 Directors' Responsibility Statement

-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory costand secretarial auditors and external consultants advisors of the Company and the reviewsperformed by Management and the relevant Board Committees including the Audit Committeethe Board is of the opinion that the Company's internal financial controls were adequateand effective during the financial year 2017-18.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutory costand secretarial auditors and external consultants advisors of the Company and the reviewsperformed by Management and the relevant Board Committees including the Audit Committeethe Board is of the opinion that the Company's internal financial controls with referenceto the financial statements were adequate and effective during the financial year 2019-20: